• DE

 Holgado, D., Cailleux, A., Ruggeri, P., Martarelli, C. S., Bekinschtein, T. A., Sanabria, D., & Place, N. (2025).
 Individualized cognitive effort to failure does not impact subsequent strenuous physical performance.
 Medicine & Science in Sports & Exercise.

-Lapteva, A., Schnyder, S., Wolff, W., & Martarelli, C. S. (in press).
+Lapteva, A., Schnyder, S., Wolff, W., & Martarelli, C. S. (2025).
 Bore me (not): boredom impairs recognition memory but not the pupil old/new effect.
 Quarterly Journal of Experimental Psychology.

 Lapteva, A., & Martarelli, C. S. (2024).
 Pupil old/new effect as an objective measure of recognition memory: a meta-analysis of 17 eye-tracking experiments.
 Memory, 1–16.